nwhitehead/vida/README.md

 ## How to use

 You include the Vida module as normal.
-Call `vida.source` to provide C code together with a C interface that will be passed along to FFI.
+Call `vida.compile` to provide C code together with a C interface that will be passed along to FFI.
 The return value will be the FFI namespace of the loaded dynamic library.